toddledev/documentation/docs/05-the-editor/03-bottom-bar/index.md

 - **View changes**: See all modifications made in the current branch

 ::: info
-The `Export as web component` button is only available when editing components, not pages.
+The [kbd]Export as web component[kbd] button is only available when editing components, not pages.
 :::

 ::: tip